 What are your credentials?

-Seven members of our team hold the CERTIFIED FINANCIAL PLANNER designation.
+Eight members of our team hold the CERTIFIED FINANCIAL PLANNERTM designation.
 The CFP® is the highest professional designation in the financial planning field.
 CFPs are required to complete 30 hours of continuing education every two years, including two hours of ethics.
-Also on our team, we have a Chartered Financial Analyst (CFA), the most rigorous and recognized designation for the investment management industry.
-We have a Chartered Retirement Planning Counselor (CRPC) and an Investment Adviser Certified Compliance Professional (IACCP) in our office as well.
-Additionally, all 11 members of the P&A team are Series 65 licensed.
+We also have two Chartered Financial Analysts (CFA), the most rigorous and recognized designation for the investment management industry.
+We have a Chartered Retirement Planning Counselor (CRPC®) and an Investment Adviser Certified Compliance Professional (IACCP®) in our office as well.
+Additionally, 11 members of the P&A team are Series 65 licensed.
 This is the Uniform Investment Advisers Law Examination required to discuss investment-related topics with clients.
 And even though we do not sell any insurance products, we have a licensed Insurance Consultant who can help you analyze any insurance policies and annuities you own.

 Has anyone at your firm been cited for disciplinary reasons?

 We are proud to report that none of the advisors or team members of Pittenger & Anderson have a disciplinary record with the SEC, FINRA, or any other financial regulatory body.
 To check the disciplinary history of any CFP®, visit the CFP Board of Standards website.
 To check the disciplinary history of any SEC-Registered Investment Advisor, visit the Investment Adviser Public Disclosure website.
 To check the disciplinary history of a stockbroker or fee-based advisor, visit FINRA Broker Check.

 Do you have a business continuity or succession plan?

 Yes!
 Along with our two founders, we have five additional principals to meet our clients’ needs for decades to come.
 We discuss our next generation of leadership on the Our Story page.